Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

 The cohort is defined using several the following criteria:

 **Inclusion:**
-  - A Quality Outcome Framework code for depression
+  - A Quality Outcome Framework code for depression.

 **Exclusion:**
-  - Patient is from one of the 44 practices that may have merged (unreliable patient data tracking).
+  - Patient is from one of the 44 practices that may have merged (unreliable patient data tracking)
   - Undetermined Gender
-  - First depression code is a non-diagnostic code.
+  - First depression code is a non-diagnostic code
-  -

 ```mermaid